nexxeln/todo-app/README.md

 ## Overview

 Lets be honest.
-There is not a better project that a simple todo app to get comfortable with whatever it is that you're using.
-In my case I learn how to make an API in Go and how to use TypeScript in React.
+There is no better project than a simple todo app to get comfortable with whatever it is that you're using.
+In my case I learnt how to make an API in Go and how to use TypeScript in React.

 ## Built With